 7. How long has the company has been in the industry?
-(REMEMBER: it's frequently the non-legitimate "companies" [read: "scams"] that are always changing their names frequently.)
+(REMEMBER: it's frequently the non-legitimate "companies" [read: "scams"] that are always changing their names.)

-The promoter's answers to that questions will surely help you discover if the work-at-home program is legitimate and if it is suited for your resources, skills and capabilities.
+The promoter's answers to these questions will surely help you get a better for for if the work at home program is legitimate or not and if it is suited for your resources, skills and capabilities.

-Moreover, to be very sure if the company is legitimate, you can check it out with your local consumer protection agency, Better Business Bureau, and state Attorney General.
+Moreover, to be very sure if the company is legitimate, you can check it out with your local consumer protection agency, Better Business Bureau, and state Attorney General, or these authorities wherein the company is registered.
 These authorities can also inform you if the company you are interested in has a bad record.

 The Attorney General's office in your state